 Here you’ll find a short overview of my current courses (feel free to email me for more details, syllabi or class materials).
 My classes in Hannover are on hold as long as I am at UCSD.
 For the moment, I am mainly guest lecturing (for example on nighttime lights in Gordon McCords fantastic class on Remote Sensing at the Graduate School of Global Policy and Strategy).

-Since summer 2015, I am lecturing a fourth year undergraduate course in growth theory and an elective course in intermediate business cycle theory at Leibniz University Hannover.
+Since summer 2015, I have been teaching a fourth year undergraduate course in growth theory, an elective course in intermediate business cycle theory and managing a large class on introductory macroeconomics at Leibniz University Hannover.
 You can find the course descriptions here.

 More recently, I have been developing a course sequence in geospatial economics for graduate students.
 It’s a fun course which first teaches the toolkit for crunching geographic data in R and then replicates well-published papers using state-of-the-art techniques.
 I will be offering another rendition at the University of Göttingen later in 2020.

 I was actively involved in several econometrics classes at Maastricht University where we designed a course sequence for masters students and PhDs.
 I still enjoy teaching applied econometrics (for graduate students Göttingen and Hannover, in summer schools and for students in Braunschweig).
 My course short course Monte Metrics: Applied econometrics with Monte Carlo simulations might go on tour again over the coming years.
 In the meantime, I am always happy to share teaching materials.